Perception Control: Change the Lens, Change the Game

 At the core of Perception Management lies a disconcerting truth: the rich often get richer as a direct outcome of strategically presented illusions.
 When central bankers flood the market with cheap money, asset prices tend to soar—stocks, real estate, and luxury goods become even more coveted.
 As a result, wealthy investors holding diversified portfolios benefit almost automatically, watching their net worth skyrocket.
 Meanwhile, middle- and lower-income earners may see temporary gains in job opportunities or minor wage increases.
 Yet, they rarely accrue the massive capital windfalls that define true, generational wealth.

 Several economists have dissected this dynamic in detail.
 Nobel Laureate Paul Krugman has pointed out that quantitative easing, while it can stave off economic collapse, disproportionately rewards those who already hold significant investments.
-Similarly, Harvard’s Kenneth Rogoff has emphasized that speculative bubbles are never far behind when interest rates remain persistently low.
+Similarly, Harvard’s Kenneth Rogoff has emphasised that speculative bubbles are never far behind when interest rates remain persistently low.
 These bubbles typically enrich the financially savvy—who can ride up a wave and exit before the crash—while less sophisticated participants are left to pick up the pieces.

-Making matters more troubling, governments and financial institutions often rationalize this approach in the name of “economic stability.”
+Making matters more troubling, governments and financial institutions often rationalise this approach in the name of “economic stability.”
 Central bankers, for instance, argue that injecting liquidity helps everyone by boosting employment and maintaining growth.
 Yet the flip side is rampant asset inflation, which widens the income gap.
 The real winners are those with wealth; the real losers are those with minimal assets who pay higher living costs or lose jobs when the bubble eventually bursts.
 This rigged equation—where illusions of prosperity mask who truly benefits—underscores why Perception Management remains so pivotal.

 Smoke and Mirrors—The So-Called Economic Recovery